 Christmas Tree Syndrome is an allergic reaction to your Christmas Tree.
 Now you might be thinking that can’t be because you have an artificial tree, however, both live and artificial trees can cause Christmas Tree Syndrome, although it is more prevalent in natural trees.
 The symptoms of Christmas Tree Syndrome could be caused by a variety of factors from the smell of the tree to the resin or molds of the tree that naturally occur on Christmas Trees.
 Researchers at the State University of New York found that 70 percent of the molds found on live Christmas trees can cause severe asthma attacks, fatigue, sinus congestion and more.

-Can Christmas Tree Syndrome Be Prevented?
+How Can You Prevent Christmas Tree Syndrome

 The good news is that the effects of Christmas tree syndrome can be prevented by limiting exposure to the allergens found on the trees.
 Here are some tips for preventing Christmas tree syndrome and keeping your Holidays Merry and Bright!